-Former Baylor student files new lawsuit alleging rape
+After new rape lawsuit, Baylor says made 'great progress'

 An internal investigation last year found that the football program operated as if it was ''above the rules'' and that assistant coaches and staff interfered or stifled investigations into alleged assaults by players.

 Baylor allowed Briles' staff of assistants to remain for the 2016 season but new coach Matt Rhule hasn't retained them.
-Some have moved to new jobs, including Briles' son and former offensive coordinator, Kendal Briles to Florida Atlantic, and defensive coordinator Phil Bennett to Arizona State.
+Some have moved to new jobs, including Briles' son and former offensive coordinator, Kendal Briles, to Florida Atlantic, and defensive coordinator Phil Bennett to Arizona State.

+In a statement, Baylor President David E. Garland said the university had made ''great progress'' in fortifying security measures since the sexual assault scandal erupted last year.

+''Baylor University has taken unprecedented actions that have been well-documented in response to the issue of past and alleged sexual assaults involving our campus community,'' Garland said. ''We have made great progress in implementing 105 recommendations to strengthen the safety and security of all students and restore faith in the university.''

 In the lawsuit filed Friday, the woman alleges being raped by two players in 2013.
 The attack was reported to Waco police but no charges were filed and the players were allowed to stay on the team at the time.